Umair-khurshid/Xonotic-Server/README.md

 ### Step 2: Run the Docker Container

-Once you have the you can run the Xonotic server with this command:
+Once you have pulled the docker file or cloned the repo you can run the Xonotic server with the following command:

 ```bash
 docker run -d --name xonotic-server -p 26000:26000/udp -p 26000:26000 umair101/xonotic-server:latest